 How to fix a corrupted Mac

-I knew I had a malfunctioning laptop on my hands, so I turned to my age-old troubleshooting checklist.
-If you're working on a computer that has slowed down beyond reasonable aging or is otherwise acting beyond the pale, here are my favorite tacks you can take to try and restore it to its former glory.
+If you're working on a computer that has slowed down beyond reasonable aging or is otherwise acting beyond the pale, here are my favorite tactics you can take to try and restore it to its former glory.

 Update the system software